- The first is when they present some sort of evidence that suggests there was a mechanical defect that caused the rear-end collision.

 The courts in Florida have said that if it occurs in an area where you would expect frequent stops or even lane changes, for example, turning into businesses or going through intersections, you can expect that a pedestrian is going to come out, a vehicle’s going to have to stop, or an emergency vehicle may be passing through, it’s not enough to say it was a sudden stop only.

 Defendants can’t get away with it that easily.
-They’re going to have to show that it was sudden and that it was in a place you wouldn’t expect for a vehicle to stop.
-A good example of that might be driving down I-4 here in Polk County.
-If a vehicle slammed on his brakes in the middle of the interstate for no known reason, and then the defendant slammed into the back of them, then they can say that it was a sudden, unexpected stop.
+They’re going to have to show that it was sudden and that it was in a place you wouldn’t expect a vehicle to stop.
+A good example might be driving down I-4 here in Polk County.
+If a vehicle slammed on its brakes in the middle of the interstate for no known reason, and then the defendant slammed into the back of them, then they can say that it was a sudden, unexpected stop.
 Then it is the jury’s job to decide whose fault the crash was.